jlozovei/me/_posts/en/2020-05-22-we-are-learning-vcs-wrong.md

 Well, let me explain...

-If we understand the VSC as the whole package - the tool (Git) and the process (PR, merges, issues, releases), people are doing it very wrong; and I faced it in two different job experiences: bad-reviewed pull requests, the lack of commitment on code quality and branch organisation, bad nomenclature for stuff...
+If we understand the VSC as the whole package - the tool (Git) and the process (PR, merges, issues, releases), people are doing it very wrong in my opinion - and I faced this reality in two different job experiences.

+Bad-reviewed pull requests, the lack of commitment on code quality and branch organisation, bad nomenclature for stuff...
 We're all humans, liable to error; but we we can't go wrong for lack of knowledge or for a misguided culture.

 > And, why does it happens?

 ### Misguided culture
-The only answer that comes to my mind when I wonder it is: _"people are focusing on the wrong spot"_.
+The only answer that comes to my mind when I wonder about it is: _"people are focusing on the wrong spot"_.
 You can find lots of developers which claims themselves "more developers than others" because they know how to deal with Git on the terminal, without using an app like [GitHub Desktop](https://desktop.github.com/), [Sourcetree](https://www.sourcetreeapp.com/) or [Sublime Merge](https://www.sublimemerge.com/) - these apps are visual abstractions of Git's commands, where you can commit files without opening a terminal.

 I use those apps a lot (specially GitHub Desktop), since they bring me dominance over what I'm doing - you can see clearer which files were added/removed/changed, which files you're commiting, the _diff_ between the versions...
 And they don't make me less developer than my colleagues; in fact, those apps make me faster than my colleagues.

 It's nice to know Git commands, I surely agree - but, more important than knowing the commands is to know the concepts.
-What is a commit, a branch a PR, an issue, a fork...
+What is a commit, a branch, a PR, an issue, a fork...
 What's the deal on knowing how to merge branches within the terminal and taking more than 4 days to reviewing (and I'm not asking for approves, just a review) a simple PR?

 People focus a lot on Git, as the tool; and not on the VCS, as the system.
 For me, it may be the wrong spot.
 And it can only be fixed with culture (and a great amount of time).